List of Gravity Falls episodes

 Gravity Falls is an American animated television series created by Alex Hirsch for Disney Channel and Disney XD.
-The series revolves around the various antics of two fraternal twins, Dipper (voiced by Jason Ritter) and Mabel Pines (voiced by Kristen Schaal), who were handed over to their Great Uncle (or "Grunkle") Stan (voiced by Alex Hirsch), who runs a tourist trap called The Mystery Shack, in the town of Gravity Falls, Oregon.
-They soon realize that the mysterious town holds plenty of secrets.
-When Dipper finds an old journal in the forest, their everyday lifestyle changes with odd things and creatures they encounter.
+The series revolves around the various antics of two fraternal twins, Dipper (voiced by Jason Ritter) and Mabel Pines (voiced by Kristen Schaal), who were sent to stay with their great-uncle (or "Grunkle") Stan (voiced by Hirsch) in the town of Gravity Falls, Oregon, for the summer.
+They soon realize that the town holds plenty of secrets, after Dipper comes across an old journal which documents the anomalies of the town.

 A pilot for Gravity Falls was pitched to Disney Channel in 2010 which led to the series being green-lit.
 The series premiered on Disney Channel on June 15, 2012.
-On March 12, 2013, the show was renewed for a second season.
-However, Disney did not officially confirm the second season until July 29, 2013.
-The second season premiered on August 1, 2014, on Disney Channel, and on August 4, 2014, on Disney XD.
-On November 20, 2015, Alex Hirsch stated that the second season of the show would be the last, and would conclude with the final part of the three-part finale entitled "Weirdmageddon".
-The episode aired on February 15, 2016.
+On March 12, 2013, the series was renewed for a second season.
+However, Disney did not officially confirm the renewal until July 29.
+The second season premiered on August 1, 2014, on Disney Channel, and on August 4, on Disney XD.
+On November 20, 2015, Hirsch announced that the second season would be the series' last; the series concluded on February 15, 2016.